pjakiela/ECON523/exercises/E6-TOT.md

 #### Part (c)

-You may want to set the widths of the columns in your Excel file.
+As a last step, you need to adjust the widths of the columns in your excel file.
 Unfortunately, there is no way to do this using `putexcel`, as we have seen.
 The code below invokes Stata's mata programming language to adjust the column widths.
-You can also just adjust them as needed by hand before you print your table to a pdf.
+You may want to extend the code to adjust the row heights as well.
 ```
 mata
 b = xl()